Tuesday, 26 August 2025

 Xyston

 Very comprehensive range covering roughly 500BC to 1BC Mediterranean.
 Many of my 'Plutarch's Wars' period armies are based around these figures.
+Their Thracian figures are some of my favourites of any 15mm figures,

 3d Breed March to Hell

 Designed to be printed as either heroic 28mm or 15mm.
 I think the style fits 15mm pretty well though the designer decided to make the 13th century Feudal range riders with very short legs but in the Reconquista range (which is roughly 12th - 13th century) the riders have a better proportion.
-I particularly like the range of infantry available as many Feudal ranges have less variety with their foot figures compared to the mounted.
+I particularly like the range of infantry available as many other Feudal ranges have less variety with their foot figures compared to the mounted.

 Cromarty Forge